dominagiu/Acquarium/README.md

 ## Overview

 **Acquarium** is an early detection system based on deep learning techniques.
-This project focuses on analyzing seismic data to predict volcanic events, particularly in the Etna region.
-The pipeline includes data collection, cleaning, and modeling to improve the accuracy of predicting paroxysmal events.
+This project focuses on analyzing vulcaninc data to predict volcanic events, particularly in the Etna region.
 ## Project Structure

 - **notebooks/**: Jupyter notebooks for data processing and model experimentation with output.
 - **tuning/**: Scripts for tuning deep learning models.
-- **reports/**: Documentation and quarterly reports on project progress.

 ## Check